mmngreco/pip_dependency_tree/README.md

 ...
 ```

-In order to check incompatible versions also, we try the next escenario:
+This problem also takes places with incompatible versions, as we can see in the next escenario:

 ```
                 +---------------+